-Winter pet care tips
+Winter pet care and grooming tips

 We’re often asked how keeping our pets warm and comfortable can improve their health.
-A clean, warm and comfortable environment can do wonders—especially when the temperature is considerably cooler outdoors.
+The truth is, a clean, warm and comfortable environment can do wonders—especially when the temperature is considerably cooler outdoors.
 Plus, we’re convinced that keeping our pets warm in winter makes for a happier, healthier animal in the long term.

-Buy them a winter coat to keep them toasty
+Use a winter coat to keep them toasty

-You might think that dressing up your dog is a silly idea but the truth is that winter coats can make a great deal of difference to the comfort of your pet.
+You might think that dressing up your dog is a silly idea but the truth is that a winter coat can make a great deal of difference to the comfort of your pet.
 You can even find waterproof gear for walks on wet days.
 It may take a while for them to take to their new wardrobe, but they’ll be warmer and drier when it counts the most.

 Keep up their exercise routine (even if you’re not motivated to)